jelaiw/blog/_posts/2024-05-09-kohnfelder-book-review.markdown

 Definitely underrated right now, though I expect this will change over time.

 ## Parting Thoughts
-A fun tidit I learned was that Mr. Kohnfelder co-developed the STRIDE threat taxonomy. _Yes, that STRIDE_.
+A fun tidbit I learned was that Mr. Kohnfelder co-developed the STRIDE threat taxonomy. _Yes, that STRIDE_.

 The original paper, published internally at Microsoft in 1999, is [publicly available now][stride-paper], which is a gift for those of us who appreciate history and study its artifacts.